 Gambling venues love poker machines.
 They require very little maintenance, they just need some electricity to operate and there are more than enough stupid idiots out there to play them, like these women who prefer to piss their pants, rather than take a toilet break from playing those pokies.
 Of course state governments love the revenue from the taxes and they don't care how many lives are destroyed by those devices and the reports from poker machine room attendants just prove how insidious the whole poker machine scam really is.

 There are many legendary punters who have made a comfortable living from gambling on horses.
 They are not the average fools who go to the track or TAB and lay relatively small bets and invariably lose.
-Professional horse punters might sit at home and study form guides, weather patterns and best of all, get insider tips from jockeys and trainers and then possibly only lay one huge bet on one horse in a week - but in many cases, that horse will win, because the professional punter has done the one thing that gives him an advantage - he has effectively reduced the odds of him losing by applying hard knowledge and treating his activity as a hard-nosed business.
+Professional horse punters might sit at home and study form guides, weather patterns and best of all, get insider tips from jockeys and trainers and then possibly only lay one huge bet on one horse in a week - but in many cases, that horse will win, because the professional punter has done the one thing that gives him an advantage - he has done his homework and effectively reduced the odds of him losing by applying hard knowledge and treating his activity as a hard-nosed business.

 However, the typical mug punter will glance at the form guide, read somebody's suggestions or listen to a tip from another mug punter and then go to the track and lay bets with a course bookmaker, place bets at the TAB or with an on-line bookie.
 The knowledge that a bookmaker has regarding the odds of a horse winning determines what he offers the punter, but at least the odds remain the same on a particular bet, even if the odds on the horse that is bet on become much shorter.